yesidc/MLinPractice/Documentation.md

 #### Multinomial Naive Bayes:
 We implemented Multinomial Naive Bayes (which implements the Naive Bayes algorithm) since, according to <a href="https://scikit-learn.org/stable/modules/naive_bayes.html">sklearn</a> documentation, besides it being a classic naive Bayes variant used in text classification; it also performes well with tf-idf vectors (which is one of the features we extracted)

+### Training
+We did the training process on the grid.
+At first we tried to extract all the features described above, but it was not possible due to fact that the memory was exceeded.
+We resquested up to 64 GB of memory, but this was not enough.
+Given this memory restriction, we extracted all features but tfidf, and proceded to train the model.
 ### Results

 The big finale begins: What are the evaluation results you obtained with your